Master in International Economics

 Can I follow classes outside the Institute?

 Yes.
-You can take up to 2 classes (non-economics elective) in other institutions, subject to approval by the economics department chair.
+You can take up to 2 classes (non-economics elective) in other institutions, subject to approval by the director of studies.

 Is financial support available?